-It will also reveal if people are showing interest in keywords related to your business.
+It will also reveal if people are interested in your business’s keywords.
 If they are – that’s great!
 But, if people are not showing interest, then it’s safe to assume that this may not be the most lucrative niche for your startup.

-Pro-tip: With the right idea, it’s possible to create a successful business in a niche with weak keyword performance.
-But, it will require far more time and money invested in raising awareness and building a following.
+Pro-tip: With the right idea, creating a successful business in a niche with weak keyword performance is possible.
+But, it will require far more time and money to raise awareness and build a following.
 There’s also no guarantee of success, so follow this path at your own risk.

 3. Research your market.

 So, you have an idea.
 And your idea solves a problem and has some reasonably high-volume keywords.
 Great!

 But that’s not enough to ensure financial success for your startup.
 It would be best if you were sure of two other things:

 - That there’s an audience who is willing and capable of paying for this solution.